Financial Aid

 Financial Aid Offers

 Students are notified by email with a financial aid offer when their application is processed.
 The initial aid offer is based on the assumption that students will enroll in 12+ credits/units each term, which is considered full-time.
-Students may still be eligible for aid at lower enrollment levels, although some grant aid will be prorated based on the student's enrollment level.
+Students may still be eligible for aid at a lower enrollment intensity, although some grant aid will be prorated based on the student's enrollment intensity.

-Students who plan to enroll less than full-time (12 credits/units) will need to complete an Enrollment Change Form to confirm their enrollment level and request to have their aid adjusted to their planned enrollment level before disbursement of funds.
+Students who plan to enroll less than full-time (12 credits/units) will need to complete an Enrollment Change Form to confirm their enrollment intensity and request to have their aid adjusted to their planned enrollment intensity before disbursement of funds.

 Financial Aid Disbursement and Tuition Deadlines